SKIP TO CONTENT

 For example, the No. 1 wine at the prestigious Concours Mondiale de Bruxelles (CMB), held in Croatia in May, was the Cenzontle Blanco 2019 (20% Chardonnay, 70% Sauvignon Blanc, 10% Palomino).
 The wine was produced in the Guadalupe Valley near Ensenada, which dominates Mexico’s fine wine market.
 This blended white beat 7,504 competitors from 50 countries.
 It was blind-tasted by 304 judges.
 For the record, Mexico earned a total of 85 medals at the competition.

 While the Guadalupe Valley in Baja California Norte has garnered a deserved reputation as a producer of exceptional wines, several northern, high-altitude areas of Mexico have begun to distinguish themselves as first-class wine districts, notably the state of Guanajuato west of Mexico City.
-The state’s famed Baroque jewel is San Miguel de Allende, site of the new Pueblo Bonito Vantage hotel slated to open at the end of this year.
+The state’s famed Baroque jewel is San Miguel de Allende, site of the new Pueblo Bonito Vantage hotel slated to open in the spring of 2025.

 Situated at an altitude of just under 2,000 meters and flanked by rugged mountains, San Miguel de Allende’s outlying regions have good terroir (soil) and a semi-dry, Mediterranean-like climate that’s conducive to growing grapes.
 While Syrah, Merlot, Tempranillo, Grenache, Cabernet Franc, Sauvignon Blanc and Semillon are the common grape varieties cultivated in Guanajuato, the region also specializes in Pinot Noir, a delicate, thin-skinned red grape used to produce some of the world’s finest wines, including the red wines of Burgundy in France.